resilmesh2/CASM/README.md

 The most important thing is to obtain NVD REST API key that should be used by the CVE connector.

 ## Nmap and CVE connector DEMO
 For this demo, we have prepared a `metasploitable3` container in compose.yml, which you need to uncomment.
+If you wish to use a different target, you can change nmap targets in [docker configuration file](#configuration).
 Then you can start the CASM application with the following command inside the project root directory:

 ```bash